hestiacp/hestiacp-docs/cli_commands/commands.rst

 **Options**: `[RESTART]`

-The function all users on the system.
+The function rebuilds user configuration for all users.

 *******************************************************************